 End of an Era

 By 1877, the Reconstruction experiment was over.
-Many Northerners suffered from “compassion fatigue.”
-Some political leaders who had sided with anti-slavery forces (but not abolitionist forces) questioned whether African Americans could govern themselves.
+Many Northerners, apparently, suffered from “compassion fatigue.”
+Some political leaders who had sided with anti-slavery forces (but not with radical abolitionists) questioned whether African Americans could govern themselves.

 President Rutherford B. Hayes had removed, in April 1877, the last federal troops from Southern states, ending crucial defense for freedom efforts.
-A deep national recession in 1873 was the excuse used to explain the continuing black poverty in the South.
+Critics deemed Revonstruction a failure.

 Southern racists mounted an effective propaganda war to help them recover political power: “carpetbaggers” were Northern meddlers; “scalawags” were moderate Southerners (and usually, ‘poor white trash’ who had nothing to gain by the return of the wealthy hierarchy); “mongrels” were emancipated black people not worthy of self determination.

-A reactionary U.S. Supreme Court was issuing racist rulings that that stripped civil rights protections from individuals formerly protected by the Fourteenth and Fifteenth Amendments.
-One of those decisions, Plessy vs. Ferguson in 1896, dealt a severe blow to racial equality, essentially approving the “separate but equal” public facilities laws first adopted by black-led Southern states just after the Civil War.
+A reactionary U.S. Supreme Court was issuing rulings that that stripped civil rights protections from individuals formerly protected by the Fourteenth and Fifteenth Amendments.
+One of those decisions, Plessy vs. Ferguson in 1896, dealt a severe blow to racial equality, essentially approving the “separate but equal” public facilities laws that had originally been adopted by black-led Southern states just after the Civil War.

 A Hidden Record

-Of the one hundred-plus Civil War memorials in Connecticut (as documented by the Connecticut Historical Society) not one celebrates the Reconstruction efforts of women and men like Rebecca Primus.
+Of the one hundred-plus Civil War memorials in Connecticut (as documented by the Connecticut Historical Society) not one celebrates the Reconstruction efforts of men and women like Rebecca Primus.

 At least 12,000 students were enrolled in the Southern Freedmen’s schools funded by the Hartford and New England Aid Societies.
 More than 83 schools were built, employing almost 200 teachers.